spyder-ide/pysyntect/README.md

 pip install maturin toml
 ```

-After installing, it is possible to execute the following command to compile pysyntect:
+After installing those packages, it is possible to execute the following command to compile pysyntect:

 ```bash
 maturin develop